 I am the author of six books and numerous articles and the editor of many collective publications.
 My research interests are: social history and culture of East Central Europe in the 19th and 20th centuries, nationalism und forced migrations in Europe, Polish diaspora in the world, constructions of identities in border regions, German-Polish relations, issues relating to the culture and politics of remembrance.

-I am a professor of Cultural Studies at the University of Adam Mickiewicz in Poznań: from 2013 to 2018 at the Polish-German Research Institute in Collegium Polonicum in Słubice and since 2018 at the Institute of Eastern Studies (Faculty of History).
+I am a professor of Cultural Studies at the University of Adam Mickiewicz in Poznań: from 2013 to 2018 at the Polish-German Research Institute in Collegium Polonicum in Słubice and since 2018 at the Faculty of History in Poznań.
 I lectured in cultural history of East Central Europe at the European University of Viadrina in Frankfurt (Oder) between 2006 and 2014 and was a visiting professor at the universities in Calgary, Canada (2014) and El Paso, USA (2016).

 In my doctoral thesis (2001: University of Vechta, Germany, PhD equivalent) I focused on the reception of Polish literature in Germany after 1945.
 From 2001 to 2003 I was a lecturer at the College of German at the University in Zielona Góra, Poland, where I was also granted the university’s Science Award in 2002.
 Between 2005 and 2008 I was involved in a research project about the German-Polish border region “Odra-Oder – the past, present and future of a European cultural region”, which was headed by prof. Karl Schlögel at the European University Viadrina in Frankfurt (Oder).